Continuous cruiser

-A Continuous Cruiser licence is a class of boat licence issued on United Kingdom inland waterways under the control of the Canal and River Trust (a charity which replaced British Waterways in July 2012).
-The term "Continuous Cruiser" refers specifically to boats and/or owners operating under such licence.
+A continuous cruiser licence is a class of boat licence issued on United Kingdom inland waterways under the control of the Canal and River Trust (a charity which replaced British Waterways in July 2012).
+The term "continuous cruiser" refers specifically to boats and/or owners operating under such licence.

-A definition of Continuous Cruising
+A definition of continuous cruising

 The continuous cruiser licence is so called as it applies to boats continuously cruising the waterway network as defined in the preamble.
-The reason such a classification is important (and contested) is that a boat claiming continuous cruiser status need not obtain a (paid-for) home mooring.
+The reason such a classification is important (and contested) is that a boat claiming "continuous cruiser" status need not obtain a (paid-for) home mooring.
 Officially recognised moorings usually attract substantial mooring fees, so a boater, exploring the network full-time and having no need of a permanent base, is not required by law to have a permanent mooring or "home port".
-Applicants for a continuous cruiser licence make a binding declaration to abide by 'rules' for continuous cruising.
+Applicants for a continuous cruiser licence make a binding declaration to abide by rules for continuous cruising.

-"Real" and "Other" Continuous Cruisers
+"Real" and "other" continuous cruisers

 The Canal and River Trust (C&RT) defines as a "continuous cruiser" any boat which is always on the move and making "reasonable progress" between successive moorings.
-Controversially, the authority recommends that a boater who keeps a log of their trip is less likely to have problems justifying their credentials.
+The C&RT recommends that a boater who keeps a log of their trip is less likely to have problems justifying their credentials.

-Some boaters do not wish to move their boat very far - or not at all - if possible, (either to avoid expense, or to stay within an area e.g. from which they can travel to work) and cannot acquire (or, alternatively, do not wish to pay for) an "official mooring" in that place.
-Such boaters risk not being re-licensed (and hence they also risk having their boat removed from the authority's jurisdiction by order or by force) by being repeatedly "logged" by C&RT spotters in or near one location.
+Some boaters do not wish to move their boat very far – or not at all – if possible, (either to avoid expense, or to stay within an area e.g. from which they can travel to work) and cannot acquire (or, alternatively, do not wish to pay for) an "official mooring" in that place.
+Such boaters risk not being re-licensed (and hence they also risk having their boat removed from the Canal and River Trust's canals) by being repeatedly "logged" by C&RT spotters in or near one location.

-Because of the need to make journeys long enough to justify the terms of their licence as defined by the licensing authority (or at least to avoid coming to the attention of local officials), but short enough to keep them near their desired location, boaters based in one area but with a "Continuous Cruising" licence are sometimes disparagingly termed "Bridge-Hoppers" or "Continuous Moorers".
+Because of the need to make journeys long enough to justify the terms of their licence as defined by the licensing authority (or at least to avoid coming to the attention of local officials), but short enough to keep them near their desired location, boaters based in one area but with a "continuous cruising" licence are sometimes disparagingly termed "bridge-hoppers" or "continuous moorers".